lil-Eth/ZK_Bootcamp_Encode/HomeWorks/Day 1.md

 - The positive root of $x^3$ - $x^2$ + 4x - 12 is 2.
 - The degree of the polynomial is 3

+---

+#### Use cases

+In your teams discuss any systems you have used that involved zero knowledge proofs.
+Have you seen any applications of zero knowledge proofs other than with a blockchain ?
+        => Authentication and voting systems
+What is to you, the most important feature of zkp technology ?
+        => To me, the most significant feature of ZKP technology is its ability to preserve privacy Think of some use cases of zero knowledge proofs that you would like to see developed => HealthCare privacy
+        => Anonimity through transactions like stealth addresses [vitalik article](https://vitalik.eth.limo/general/2023/01/20/stealth.html)